 Just to note, this uses the blocks of cream coconut (there are so many version of coconut milk and cream now!)
 In hot weather, the blocks will be naturally liquid.
 If yours isn’t, then just pop it, sealed, in a jug of boiling water so it warms through and softens.
 You can take it out and squeeze it about in the package a little to speed up the process and make sure it’s liquid all the way through.

 Layer 1: 1 tablespoon melted coconut oil

 1 tablespoon runny honey

 Layer 2: 4 tablespoons Peach Mango Zooki

-Line 2lb loaf tin with a piece of greaseproof paper, you can just use a large square of paper and make sure it’s shaped and scrunched down into the corners.
+Line a 2lb loaf tin with a piece of greaseproof paper.
+You can just use a large square of paper and make sure it’s shaped and scrunched down into the corners.

 Empty the coconut cream into a bowl and mix in the honey, coconut oil and the desiccated coconut.
 Combine well.

 Divide in half into two bowls.